You have many tools at your disposal when you use the

 - Responsive design changes.
 If your site uses responsive design, you may need to adjust the browser resolution in your monitor settings.
 By adjusting your browser resolution, you can ensure that you’re getting the correct page layout.
 For example, if your menu reduces down to a hamburger icon when the browser window gets smaller, you may need to add additional click or hover actions.
 Check under the monitor’s Advanced tab adjust your browser resolution.

-While in development mode, each step generates a waterfall report.
 The waterfall report gives you detailed information about the initial page’s load time.
-You see exactly how long it took to retrieve and process each page element along with the request and response headers.
+It tells you exactly how long it took to retrieve and process each page element along with the request and response headers.
 Your waterfall will help you quickly identify problems on the page.
+See our article on the waterfall chart for a more in-depth look at what is presented in the waterfall chart and how it can be used for debugging.